zgstumpf/ratemyresume/README.md

 1. Create the `.env` file

     In the root project directory, create a file named `.env`.
 Copy the template from `docs` > `env.md` and paste into the `.env` file.
 You need to fill in the values for each key.
-Ask a team member for help, or retrieve the values from AWS.
+Ask a team member for help or retrieve the values from AWS.

 1. Open Docker Desktop